projectriff/projectriff.io/docs/v0.4/getting-started/minikube.md

 For additional details see the minikube [driver installation](https://github.com/kubernetes/minikube/blob/master/docs/drivers.md#hyperkit-driver) docs.

-## install Docker
+## Install Docker

 Installing [Docker Community Edition](https://store.docker.com/search?type=edition&offering=community) is the easiest way get started with Docker.
 Since Minikube includes its own Docker daemon, you actually only need the `docker` CLI to run `docker login` for `--local-path` function builds.
 This means that if you want to, you can shut down the Docker Desktop app and depend on the Minikube Docker daemon by running `eval $(minikube docker-env)`.

-## install Kubectl
+## Install kubectl

-[Kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is the Kubernetes CLI.
+[kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) is the Kubernetes CLI.
 It is used to manage minikube as well as hosted Kubernetes clusters.

-## create a Minikube cluster
+## Create a Minikube cluster

 ```sh
 minikube start --memory=4096 --cpus=4 \